Last Updated on May 22, 2022 by Mary Pressler

 Participants must have a Smart Meter or Interval Data Recorder, and the program requires a one-year commitment.
 They can opt out early without facing penalties, but they will also miss the rewards, which are awarded until the end of the program year.

-This program offers free AC tune-ups for commercial customers, which would normally have a typical cost of $140 each.
+This program offers free AC tune-ups for commercial customers, which would normally have a cost of up to $190 each.
 The service is offered by approved contractors, and consumers must meet the following conditions to be eligible:

-• Having a central air conditioner or heat pump with at least 25 tons of capacity, which is at least one year old.
+• Having a central air conditioner or heat pump with at least 25 tons of capacity, at least one year old and currently operational.

-• Not having received a tune-up from the CoolSaver program in the previous 5 years.
+• Not having received a CoolSaver tune-up during the last five years.

 • Outdoor temperature above 70°F.